-Your student can print out the results of the Kuder Career Interests Assessment and the Kuder Skills Confidence Assessment.
-If you have access to the Internet, you can also view these results in their career portfolio (e-Profile).
-To do so, visit http://navigator.kuder.com or the other custom URL, if provided.
+Your child can print out the results of the Kuder Career Interests Assessment and the Kuder Skills Confidence Assessment so that you can see them.
+If you have access to the Internet, you can also view these results in your son or daughter's electronic portfolio.
+To do so, direct your browser to www.kudernavigator.com or the custom address of your state's own version of kuder® Navigator.
 Sign in, free of charge, indicating that you are a parent.
-In order to see the portfolio, you will need your student's unique username, which only they can give you, and their date of birth.
+Then choose the option "View My Child's Portfolio" from the menu.
+In order to see the portfolio, you will need your child's unique user name, which only he or she can give you, and the date of birth.
 The reports will suggest a list of occupations to explore.
-The results are listed in rank order by career pathways or clusters.
+The results are listed in rank order by career clusters.

 The Kuder Career Interests Assessment rank orders the clusters of occupations.
-Students will be exploring occupations in the clusters listed under the high interest category.
-The interests assessment includes a unique section, called Person Match (found in a tab at the top of the top of interests assessment results page), which provides occupational bios written by real people who have an interest profile similar to your student's and have indicated satisfaction in their work.
-The third part of the report lists suggested occupations for exploration.
-These results allow students to focus on specific parts of the work world rather than explore the totality.
+Your child will be exploring occupations in the clusters listed under the high interest category.
+The interest inventory report includes a unique section, called Person Match, which provides occupational bios written by real people who have an interest profile similar to your child's and have indicated satisfaction in their work.
+The third part of the report lists suggested occupations for your child's exploration.
+These results allow your child to focus on specific parts of the work world rather than explore the totality.
 The best way to use these results is to guide exploration.
-Instead of trying to learn about hundreds of occupations in a random fashion, students can begin their exploration with occupations in the clusters of highest interest.
+Instead of trying to learn about hundreds of occupations in a random fashion, students can begin their exploration with occupations in the clusters that are of highest interest.